reymond-group/smilesDrawer/CONTRIBUTING.md

 folder.

 When doing development work on SmilesDrawer,  you'll use a special bundle called `dist/smiles-drawer.dev.js`.
-For logistics reasons, this file isn't checked into Git, but the HTML examples will use it by default (see `loader.js` for details).
+This file isn't checked into Git, but it is used by all the HTML files in the `test` directory.
+To (re)create it, run:
-To create this file, or to update it when you've changed the sources, run:

 ```sh
 npm run build